-§263.
+§ 263.
 Special selection boards; correction of errors

-(a) Officers Not Considered Due to Administrative Error.-

-(1) IN GENERAL.-If the Secretary determines that as the result of an administrative error-
+- (a) Officers Not Considered Due to Administrative Error.- - (1) IN GENERAL.-If the Secretary determines that as the result of an administrative error- - (A) an officer or former officer was not considered for selection for promotion by a selection board convened under section 251; or - (B) the name of an officer or former officer was not placed on an all-fully-qualified-officers list:

-(A) an officer or former officer was not considered for selection for promotion by a selection board convened under section 251; or the Secretary shall convene a special selection board to determine whether such officer or former officer should be recommended for promotion and such officer or former officer shall not be considered to have failed of selection for promotion prior to the consideration of the special selection board.
+the Secretary shall convene a special selection board to determine whether such officer or former officer should be recommended for promotion and such officer or former officer shall not be considered to have failed of selection for promotion prior to the consideration of the special selection board.